 - •Personal information such as age, marital status, or religion (not legally required in many countries)

-- •Negative information about previous employers
+- •Negative remarks about previous employers

 Mistake 6: Not ATS-Optimized